 I’ve kept this casserole simple by using canned fruit as well as pantry staple ingredients and spices.
 All that is needed to whip up a batch of these Spiced Pear-Pecan Baked Oats are a measure of old-fashioned oats, milk, butter, canned pear halves and their juice, pecans, raisins, as well as cinnamon, ginger and a pinch of salt.

-These Spiced Pear-Pecan Baked Oats are hearty, yet creamy, a little bit fruity, and so nicely spiced.
-They are also delicious plain or served with a dollop of sweetened whipped cream on top!
+This Spiced Pear-Pecan Baked Oatmeal is hearty, rich, a little bit fruity, and so nicely spiced.
+Individual servings are delicious plain or served with a dollop of sweetened whipped cream on top!

-No one could blame you if you ate them warm, and served them with a scoop of vanilla ice cream for dessert.
+Also, no one could blame you if you ate them warm, and served them with a scoop of vanilla ice cream as a dessert.
 I may have done this a time or two, myself, just sayin’…

 Happy eating, y’all! – M